ElenaCKay/tech241-aws/README.md

 An Amazon Machine Image (AMI) is a template that contains a software configuration (for example, an operating system, an application server, and applications).
 From an AMI, you launch an instance, which is a copy of the AMI running as a virtual server in the cloud.

+AMIs cost less to run then a virtual machine.

 ### Making a AMI

 1. Search EC2